johnperry-math/AoC2024/README.md

   Part 1 is more or less a straightforward BFS.
-  Part 2 can be solved using a repeated BFS as you drop more bytes, and can be solved _fastaer_ using a technique a la [Method of Bisection](en.wikipedia.org/wiki/Bisection_method).
+  Part 2 can be solved using a repeated BFS as you drop more bytes, and can be solved _faster_ using a technique a la [Method of Bisection](en.wikipedia.org/wiki/Bisection_method).